Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 "But they give me a lot of free time, a lot of flexibility to go away and do shows, so I’m doing a lot on TV at the minute, I’m doing my tour, so I’m doing magic all over the country and all over the world and I’m kinda representing the army at the same time."

-He told The Telegraph: "It's just amazing to be appreciated for all the hard work that has gone in throughout the years but especially the last year, we've all been working hard to make the album, promote the album, tour the album.
+He got three Classical Brit Awards nominations including the Album of the Year and Breakthrough Artist of the Year, telling The Telegraph: "It's just amazing to be appreciated for all the hard work that has gone in throughout the years but especially the last year, we've all been working hard to make the album, promote the album, tour the album.
 It's beyond a year… I've been doing this my whole life, before BGT, this is an ongoing battle."

 Set BGT to series record on your BT box and catch up on BT TV via the ITV Hub app.